jiasquaredfu/Wyss-Institute-LCD-Protein-Design-Guide/README.md

 3. Highly recommend reviewing basic Pymol commands in the cheat sheet [here](./command_cheatsheet.md)!

-# Running the Protein Design Pipeline
+# Running the Protein Pipeline
 <img width="865" height="609" alt="image" src="https://github.com/user-attachments/assets/2a8b2178-7ffd-4f73-8587-e5721da5b795" />

 The "standard" protein design pipeline is composed of 3 steps:

-<b> <h4> 1.
-Backbone design </b> </h4>
+<b><h4> 1.
+Backbone design </b></h4>
- -Generates the 3D scaffold for your target design, such as a binder, enzyme or de novo protein
+ - Generates the 3D scaffold for your target design, such as a binder, enzyme or de novo protein
  - Our pipeline uses the newest iteration of RFDiffusion3 through Rosetta Commons' Foundry, paper linked [here](https://www.biorxiv.org/content/10.1101/2025.09.18.676967v1)
  - <b> Input: </b> .PDB file of your target and .JSON file containing design parameters
- - <b> Output: </b> .cif.gz zipped structure file containing backbone with only alpha carbons (will be a sequence of GGGGGGs)
+   <b> Output: </b> .cif.gz zipped structure file containing backbone with only alpha carbons (will be a sequence of GGGGGGs)
 <b> <h4> 2.
 Sequence design </b> </h4>
  - Assigns an amino acid sequence which folds into the bare backbone structure
  - Our pipeline uses ProteinMPNN (which has many subsets like LigandMPNN,ThermoMPNN depending on your application), paper linked [here](https://www.science.org/doi/10.1126/science.add2187)